These NYC suburbs are quickly emerging as some of the newest hotspots for city families

 The landscape in the NYC suburbs is constantly shifting and evolving—and with good cause.
 As more and more families leave the city for suburbia, new tastes, lifestyles and demands come with—think everything from celebrity chefs opening in the ‘burbs to the explosion of FreshDirect, Prime Now, Uber and Seamless in the suburbs.

 That, though, is just the beginning.
 As more and more people start telecommuting—or, at least, working from home sometimes—searches get that much broader.
 And when that happens, new communities pop to the top of our “must-see” list.
 The latest?
 These five amazing NYC suburbs, all super family-friendly and offering the kinds of schools, amenities and city access families demand.

 #1.
 New Providence, NJ

 Families are quickly catching out that New Providence is the place to be.
 In 2012, the high school was named New Jersey’s best.
 This year, it was named the #2 Best Place to Live in Union County and #24 on the Best Suburbs to Live in the New York City Area, with a coveted A+ from Niche.
 Niche also awarded each of the public schools in town an A overall, giving the district the #6 spot in the county.
-Students matriculate to a variety of top schools, including Penn State, NYU, BU, BC and more.
+Students matriculate to a variety of top schools, including Penn State, NYU, BU, BC, and more.

 The schools, though, are just the beginning.
 New Providence is much more affordable than neighboring Summit or Chatham, with a quick commute—two train stations serve the community.
-Located on the western slope of the Watchung Mountains, this green, tree-lined town has tons of outdoor options for families, plus great youth sports, restaurants, coffee shops and more, all with an underlying friendliness families love.
+Located on the western slope of the Watchung Mountains, this green, tree-lined town has tons of outdoor options for families, plus great youth sports, restaurants, coffee shops, and more, all with an underlying friendliness that families love.

 #2.
 Berkeley Heights, NJ